 For the last 35 years, the RIHPHC has organized the state's annual historic preservation conference.
 Each April more than four hundred preservation professionals, volunteers, and students from around Rhode Island and southern New England gather for a full day of workshops, panel discussions, and tours, kicked off by a presentation by a nationally recognized keynote speaker.
 Each conference has a theme that informs much of the programming.
-RIHPHC works with the American Institute of
+RIHPHC works with the American Institute of Architects/Rhode Island and the Rhode Island chapter of the American Planning Association to provide professional development credits to architects and planners.

-Figure 9: Presented jointly with regional and national Latinx cultural heritage organizations, the 2018 Statewide Preservation Conference addressed contemporary issues in Latinx historic preservation.
+Figure 10: Presented jointly with regional and national Latinx cultural heritage organizations, the 2018 Statewide Preservation Conference addressed contemporary issues in Latinx historic preservation.